Friday, May 30, 2014

 We have also met Willie, who is adored by Ceil and Dick.
 He is a perfect guest at the dinner table, handsome and polite.

-Also amongst my photographs are several of what we refer to as "roof top alarm systems."
+Also amongst my photographs are several of what we refer to as "rooftop alarm systems."
 It's a pretty common sight; one, two, or more dogs peering over the edge of a roof, barking at anyone who enters their territory.
-It is a touchy subject - dogs confined to roof tops.
-Petty theft, robberies of electronics and cash, are as common place here as they are in any part of the world.
+It is a touchy subject - dogs confined to rooftops.
+Petty theft, robberies of electronics and cash are as commonplace here as they are in any part of the world.
 Noisy dogs are often used as an expedient solution.
-Alarm systems are rare and expensive, most being monitored by private companies in Cancun and necessitating a long wait before an alarm is investigated.
+Alarm systems are rare and expensive; most are monitored by private companies in Cancun, which necessitates a long wait before an alarm is investigated.

-A few months ago the local police advised friends to "get a dog" when faced with the aftermath of a breakin.
-I must admit I still have challenges with the concept.
-As my friend Harriet taught me years ago; this is not my country, I am a guest.
-Thankfully the Isla Animals organization is on the lookout for neglected animals, involving the authorities when faced with a tough situation.
+A few months ago, the local police advised friends to "get a dog" when faced with the aftermath of a break-in.
+We admit we have challenges with the concept.
+As my friend Harriet taught me years ago, this is not my country; I am a guest.
+Thankfully, the Isla Animals organization is on the lookout for neglected animals, involving the authorities when faced with a tough situation.

 Handsome dude - brown, white and pale pink